This page will house all my 3D-printed files that I share for personal use. You can download the STP files and 3D print them yourself.

 Handles for string,

 Sting spool handles that fit into factory spools.
 No need to rewind.
-Only wind as much as needed around the handle then use the handle to apply force.
-Only wind out so much string, too much and the string will slip on the handle when you pull.
+Only wind as much as needed around the handle, then use the handle to apply force.
+Only wind out so much string, too much, and the string will slip on the handle when you pull.
 (I’ll post more about this later)

 I will add more to this page over time.

-If you have any ideas let me know, and I might post them!
+If you have any ideas, let me know, and I might post them!

 New templates for easy design marking of fabric.
 Both are a quarter of a complete circle.
 If printed to scale:

-• ¼ circles with spacing of 10mm.
+• ¼ circles with a spacing of 10mm.

 • Angle increments of: 5, 11.25, and 18 degrees.